Where's Wally?: History

-In 1986, illustrator Martin Handford, a graduate of the University for the Creative Arts in Kent, was asked by his art director, David Bennett, at Walker Books in London to develop a book of detailed crowd scenes, inspired by Bennett having seen Philippe Dupasquier's Busy Places series.
+In 1986, illustrator Martin Handford, a graduate of the University for the Creative Arts in Kent, was asked by his art director, David Bennett, at Walker Books in London, to develop a book of detailed crowd scenes, inspired by Bennett having seen Philippe Dupasquier's Busy Places series.
 Whilst the book was being prepared for Bologna Book Fair, someone at Walker Books suggested the idea of adding a distinctive-looking character whom the reader could search for in the crowd scenes.
 After much thinking, Handford came up with the idea of "Wally", a world traveller and time travel aficionado who always dresses in red and white.
 Sometimes it would take him up to eight weeks to draw a two-page sketch of the elusive "Wally" and the characters surrounding him.

-The first Where's Wally? book was published on 21 September 1987.
-Where's Wally? books were published in the United Kingdom by Walker Books and in the United States under the title Where's Waldo? first by Little, Brown and Company before being taken on by Candlewick Press (Walker Books' American subsidiary publishing company).
+The first Where's Wally? book was published on 25 June 1987.
+Where's Wally? books were published in the United Kingdom by Walker Books and in the United States under the title Where's Waldo? first by Little, Brown and Company before being taken on by Walker Books' American subsidiary publishing company Candlewick Press.
 The first four titles were originally printed in Italy, but later reprinted in China.
 The books became extremely popular and were localised for many different territories, with name changes for Wally in certain regions.
 The franchise also spawned other media in a more storyline-based form, including a 1991 television series, Where's Wally?, a comic strip, Where's Wally? and a series of video games.

 As the series goes on, Wally progressively becomes harder to find, reducing his size on the page and surrounding him by more characters.
 In the first book, Wally was on average 0.99 cm2 big.
 This was reduced to 0.80 cm2 in the second book, 0.33 cm2 in the third, and between 0.20 and 0.17 cm2 in the fourth through seventh books.
 He has also been surrounded by more characters, from 225 on the first book's first page to about 850 on the last book's first page.

+In January 2007, Entertainment Rights purchased the Where's Wally? franchise.
+On 1 April 2009, Entertainment Rights went into voluntary administration.
+On the same day, Boomerang Media acquired all of Entertainment Rights' subsidiaries including Entertainment Rights itself, Big Idea and Classic Media.
+The following month, Boomerang Media began preparations to unify former British and US subsidiaries of Entertainment Rights under the name "Classic Media", while Big Idea would operate under its own name.
+The Entertainment Rights PLC company was folded in December 2010.
+In 2012, Classic Media was acquired by DreamWorks Animation.
+DreamWorks Animation was then acquired by NBCUniversal in 2016, thus Universal Pictures gaining the rights to most of Entertainment Rights' catalogue of works.